Zubir Azmi

-Muhammad Zubir bin Mohd Azmi (born 14 November 1991) is a Malaysian football player who plays for Malaysia Premier League club Kelantan as a left-back.
+Muhammad Zubir bin Mohd Azmi (born 14 November 1991) is a Malaysian football.

 Club career

 Pahang

 In January 2017, Zubir signed a contract with Malaysia Super League side Pahang from Terengganu for an undisclosed fee.

 International career

 Zubir made his international debut for the Malaysia national team, as a substitute, in a friendly match with Australia on 7 October 2011.
 Malaysia lost this match heavily 5–0.

-In 2012, Zubir was called up for national team for AFF Suzuki Cup 2012 and Malaysia only get to semi final lost 3–1 to Thailand on aggregate.
+In 2012, Zubir was called up for the national team for AFF Suzuki Cup 2012 and Malaysia only get to semi final lost 3–1 to Thailand on aggregate.
 In 2014, Zubir get another call up by Malaysian coach Dollah Salleh for 2014 AFF Suzuki Cup.
 Malaysia through to the final but lost 4–3 to Thailand on the aggregate.
 Only two Terengganu player at the Malaysian AFF Cup 2014 squad, Zubir and Abdul Manaf Mamat.